 Shine Wrist Tattoo

-For a small tattoo that shines, choose a design that’s made up of only a few lines.
+For a small tattoo that shines, choose a design that uses only a few lines.
 These sparkles are extremely minimal, but the style suits the design without making it feel too simple.